The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 transfer of land property as part of a transfer of a business as a going concern

 Achieving a zero-rated property sale is ideal as it means that the sale does not attract VAT but the associated input VAT can (generally) be reclaimed.
 Specific legislation blocks the reclaim of input VAT on certain goods.
-The legislation is referred to as the ‘blocking order’ for that reason.
+The legislation is referred to as the ‘blocking order’

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.